tacoda/tacoda.github.io/content/posts/making-withdrawals.md

 There are two main things we have to abide by in order to get our tests running:

 1. Test files must have `_test` as a suffix for the filename (before the `.gleam` extension).
-2. Test functions must end it `_test` in order to be run.
+2. Test functions must end in `_test` in order to be run.

-It seems fairly likely that we will be doing more with accounts and that should warrant it's own set of tests.
-With this thought in mind, I will create a folder for all account-related tests.
+It seems fairly likely that we will be doing more with accounts and that should warrant its own set of tests.
+With this thought in mind, we will create a folder for all account-related tests.

 ```sh
 mkdir test/accounts